diegoami/newscollection/README.md

 ## Dataset

-Currently the dataset includes technical articles from the year 2017, mainly from these source
+Currently the dataset includes technical articles from the year 2017 and 2018, mainly from these source

 * [Techcrunch](http://www.techcrunch.com)
 * [The Verge](http://www.theverge.com)